zodnrk/handout/handout.md

 The commit message you entered, who created the commit, who authored the commit
-^[Author and Commiter can be different when merges etc. get involved].
+^[Author and Committer can be different when merges etc. get involved].
 , and the most important line
 which points to the second object created by `git commit`: the tree.